Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Experiments And Results

 \subsection{Discussion}

-Trajectory results for two specific sparse and dense cases of Hyper-STTN are visualized alongside three ablation models in the same configuration, as shown in Fig.~\ref{fig:traj}.
-The observation input of each network is represented by blue points, while the groundturth for pedestrians is colored in green, distinguishing it from the forecasting outputs of the above predictors.
-It is evident that Hyper-STTN consistently generates highly accurate locations for several sequential timesteps and infers more reasonable motion orientations.
-As shown in Fig.~\ref{fig:attention}, the developments in the spatial transformer allows Hyper-STTN to understand relative spatial interactions among each agent pair.
-On the other hand, the encoded embeddings from the temporal transformer lead to an understanding of individual motion attributes.
-Additionally, in dense scenarios with an increasing number of pedestrian groups, the diverse intergroup and intragroup crowd correlations have a more significant impact than in sparse situations.
-Hence, the inference of group-wise interactions results in more accurate long-term forecasting, as observed in the trajectories of Hyper-STTN and HGNN, along with their corresponding ADE/FDE results.
+Fig.~\ref{fig:traj} illustrates the trajectory predictions of Hyper-STTN under both sparse and dense scenarios, alongside two ablation models.
+In all visualizations, blue dots indicate the observation inputs, while green dots denote the pedestrian ground truth trajectories, allowing clear differentiation from the predicted trajectories.
+As shown, Hyper-STTN consistently produces highly accurate multi step location forecasts and infers more realistic motion orientations.
+Fig.~\ref{fig:attention} further highlights how the spatial transformer module enables Hyper-STTN to capture relative spatial interactions among agent pairs, whereas the temporal transformer encodes individual motion attributes.
+Moreover, in dense scenarios with a growing number of pedestrian groups, inter-group and intra-group crowd correlations exert a stronger influence than in sparse conditions.
+Consequently, explicitly inferring groupwise interactions yields more accurate long-term forecasts, as evidenced by the trajectories and ADE/FDE metrics achieved by Hyper-STTN and HGNN.